Updated: Jul 29

 Over time the thick mucus layer turns over, just like skin, and it thins out.
 This thinner mucus can serve as a “nest” for the microbes, while our IECs are continually working to produce thick mucus near the border.

 Intestinal Epithelial Cell Layer

-IECs, or enterocytes, comprise the single-cell thick internal lining of the gut.
+IECs comprise the single-cell thick internal lining of the gut.
 This layer is composed of different types of specialized intestinal epithelial cells.
 These include absorptive enterocytes, goblet cells, Tuft cells, enteroendocrine cells, Paneth cells, and microfold cells or M cells.

 IECs also serve immune functions.
 IECs can react to noxious stimuli by secreting chloride and antimicrobial peptides such as β-defensins and Reg3.
-They recognize prokaryotic-associated molecular patterns (PAMPs) with toll-like receptors (TLRs) on cell surface and nucleotide-binding oligomerization domain (NOD)-like receptors in cytoplasm, which activate defense mechanisms by secretion of anti-microbial peptides.
+They recognize prokaryotic-associated molecular patterns (PAMPs) with toll-like receptors (TLRs) on their surface and nucleotide-binding oligomerization domain (NOD)-like receptors in their cytoplasm, which activate defense mechanisms by secretion of anti-microbial peptides.
 IECs can also phagocytose bacteria and sequester and neutralize bacteria and toxins, and they communicate with underlying immune cells to regulate inflammatory response against bacterial toxins.

 Absorptive enterocytes are the most abundant epithelial cells.
 As their name suggests, they absorb nutrients.